CCP Salon Public Programs

 Saturday 5 December, 3pm—5pm

 Presented with Ilford

-Ilford showbag provided to first 12 bookings.
+Ilford showbag provided to each attendee.

 $20 CCP members, $30 non-members.